jaredly/j3/Roadmap.md

 # BUGS
 - [ ] let's select a rich-text, ya know
+- [x] ok at least we can delete rich texts
 - [ ] OOH OOH, cmd-backspace to delete the whole word? maybe? idk and then normal backspace won't delete a whole list or things
 - [ ] NEWNODEAFTER from the Fixture plugin isn't working now